JetBrains/kotlin-web-site/docs/topics/gradle.md

 by Gradle Kotlin DSL.
 To resolve that, you can comment out the erroneous usages, run the Gradle task `kotlinDslAccessorsSnapshot`, then uncomment the usages back and rerun the build or reimport the project into the IDE.

-## Kotlin daemon and its usage with Gradle
+## Kotlin daemon and using it with Gradle

 The Kotlin daemon:
 * Runs along with the Gradle daemon to compile the project.